flipperdevices/flipperzero-firmware/plugins/basic_scenes/README.md

 ## Step 19.
 Create a scene_back_event_callback function.

 We will create a scene_back_event_callback function to handle the back event.
-This function will be called when the back event is received.
+This function will be called when the back event is received due to the user clicking the BACK button.
 We will delegate our back event handling to the scene manager's handle back event routine.

 Add the following lines after the basic_scene_custom_callback function in the basic_scenes.c file: